Streaming binary logs

 code-studio-1.png

-The following statements query the two partitions of data we created with the date-based logger and the partition created by the fixed-partition logger.
+The following statements query the two partitions of data we created with the date-based logger.

 At this point, you've successfully created an application that writes Deephaven binary logs, ingested them into the system, and queried the results.
 The rest of this guide provides optional follow-on data workflow steps.